tenok-rtos/tenok/README.md

 ## Tenok
-An experimental real-time operating system for Robotics and Internet of things (IoT) inspired by [rtenv](https://github.com/embedded2014/rtenv) and [rtenv-plus](https://github.com/embedded2014/rtenv-plus).
+An experimental real-time operating system for Robotics and Internet of Things (IoT) inspired by [rtenv](https://github.com/embedded2014/rtenv) and [rtenv-plus](https://github.com/embedded2014/rtenv-plus).

 The Amis people are an indigenous tribe that originated in Taiwan, and the term "`tenok`" in their language means "`kernel`."